RomainAnselin/supportWrapper/README.md

 ie: `bash -xv ~/dev/supportWrapper/wrap.sh ./diagnostics\ \(1\) > ~/wrapper.log  2>&1`

 # Prerequisites:
-In `wrap.sh`, change the following variables to fit your environment.
+In `wrap.conf`, change the following variables to fit your environment.
-All of them are self explanatory.
+All of them are self explanatory:
-Path to java for Nibbler, path to Python 3 for sperf + location of the tools...
-Also define your favorite web browser (firefox, chrome, edge...)
+Path to java for Nibbler, path to Python 3 for sperf (optional if using sperf binaries), location sperf and nibbler tools Also define your favorite web browser (firefox, chrome, edge...)

 ```